luccachiang/online-store/README.md

 We provide our final demo video in this repository.

 ## Acknowledgement
-Our project refers this video tutorial on Bilibili: https://www.bilibili.com/video/BV1bf4y1V7Bx/?share_source=copy_web&vd_source=d0c35bd945166518afac48af8599f9c1.
+Our project referred to this video tutorial on Bilibili: https://www.bilibili.com/video/BV1bf4y1V7Bx/?share_source=copy_web&vd_source=d0c35bd945166518afac48af8599f9c1.
 Based on this codebase, we added our own elements.